Estimated reading time: 22 minutes

 Do we need Categories and Tags?

 That’s a good first question to ask ourselves, because the answer may be “No” sometimes.
 It really depends if we are producing blog content that benefits from classifying it.
 Categories and Tags are default taxonomies attached to the native WordPress Post page we usually call “Blog”.
 The nature of Posts is that they are dynamic.
-This means we are adding new content like News on a regular basis.
+This means we are adding new content such as news or informative articles on a regular basis.

 If we don’t have a need for a Blog and if we rely solely on static Pages, then there is a chance we don’t need to classify them.
 But we can.
 We can easily add category and tag-like custom taxonomies to pages, using CPT UI.